juha-t/juha-t.github.io/about.markdown

   <div class="about-text">
     <p>I'm a recent GIS graduate from SAIT (Calgary/2024) with a background in software development and automation using Python.</p>
-    <p>My experience includes working with ArcGIS, QGIS, and Python libraries such as ArcPy, OpenCV, and Selenium.
+    <p>My experience includes working with ArcGIS, QGIS, and Python libraries such as ArcPy, RasterIO, GeoPandas, and Selenium.
 I also have experience in backend development using Java and Spring Boot.</p>
   </div>
 </div>